theayushkaul/instaframe/README.md

 ```

 You'll need a Google Cloud service account with Drive API access and `drive.file` scope, and a Drive folder ID to upload into.
 Credentials are never committed — see `.env.example` / `service-account.example.json` for the expected shape.

-## Roadmap

-- [ ] Replace local serial counter with a serverless-safe approach
-- [ ] Deploy (Vercel for frontend, a persistent host for backend)
-- [ ] Optional: per-event/session QR codes instead of one static endpoint